mwauer/geiser/README.md

 # geiser
-Public experiments for GEISER project development.
+Open source services and infrastructure development for the GEISER platform.

 # Related projects
 ## FOX service wrapper example of micropipe proxy